-Published in the United Kingdom by Law Business Research Ltd, London 87 Lancaster Road, London, W11 1QQ, UK © 2013 Law Business Research Ltd www.TheLawReviews.co.uk No photocopying: copyright licences do not apply.
+Published in the United Kingdom by Law Business Research Ltd, London 87 Lancaster Road, London, W11 1QQ, UK © 2014 Law Business Research Ltd www.TheLawReviews.co.uk

+No photocopying: copyright licences do not apply.

-The information provided in this publication is general and may not apply in a specific situation.
+The information provided in this publication is general and may not apply in a specific situation, nor does it necessarily represent the views of authors' firms or their clients.

 Legal advice should always be sought before taking any legal action based on the information provided.
-The publishers and the editor accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of March 2013, be advised that this is a developing area.
+The publishers accept no responsibility for any acts or omissions contained herein.
+Although the information provided is accurate as of May 2014, be advised that this is a developing area.